-Monash IVF Group Limited Other current directorships: Starpharma Holdings Limited Visioneering Technologies, Inc.
+Monash IVF Group Limited, Starpharma Holdings Limited, Visioneering Technologies, Inc.

-Former directorships (last 3 years): AirXpanders Inc.
+Former directorships

-Interests in shares: 22,095
+(last 3 years): AirXpanders Inc. Interests in shares: 22,095

-Name: Mr Phil McKenzie
+Mr Phil McKenzie

-Chief Executive Officer and Managing Director, appointed October 2018 Title:

-Qualifications: B.Bus (Auckland Uni) Experience and expertise:
+Chief Executive Officer and Managing Director, appointed October 2018 B.Bus (Auckland Uni)

 Prior to joining Pacific Smiles, Phil was Chief Executive Officer for Audiology Management Group (AMG), a leading audiology services business with a network of more than 200 clinic locations across the USA.
 During his time at AMG, Phil balanced and transitioned the model from acquisition driven to greenfield expansion and delivered strong financial performance for the group.
 Prior to his role as CEO of AGM, Phil was CEO of Widex Australia, New Zealand, Singapore, Hong Kong and India retail where he successfully turned around and grew those operations.
-Phil has also held leadership positions at Apple Retail as Australian Market Director and was a driver of Apple's retail entry into the Australian market from 2008 to 2011, and

-Luxottica as National Operations Manager from 2005 to 2007.
+Phil has also held leadership positions at Apple Retail as Australian Market Director and was a driver of Apple's retail entry into the Australian market from 2008 to 2011, and Luxottica as National Operations Manager from 2005 to 2007.